Red-flanked Lorikeet

 About the Red-flanked Lorikeet

-The Red-flanked Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 10-15 years with a maximum recorded of 20 years..
+The Red-flanked Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live typically 8-12 years in the wild, with some living up to 15 years in captivity..

 How to Identify a Red-flanked Lorikeet